About the author

 And it allowed me to explore storytelling on a whole other level.
 I still remember the final work I did in my second year, which was a collaboration between a dancer (me) and an actor about how a person goes insane.

 Or appears to go insane to the rest of the world, but to herself, it’s the rest of the world that’s spiralling into insanity.
-And during that whole process she was haunted by the ghost of her “sane” self – chiding her for not being as young and beautiful and obedient as she once was – as well as the ghosts of the people she had loved and lost.
+And during that whole process the woman was haunted by the ghost of her “sane” self – chiding her for not being as young and beautiful and obedient as she once had been – as well as the ghosts of the people she had loved and lost.

 I did the sound design and was the one who insisted on including a scene where the audience sat in total darkness for 3 minutes listening to the sound of a heartbeat.